 Underspending

-Financial disorders are similar to eating disorders in that there are obsessions and compulsions with themes of power and control.
-When people feel out of control due to money trauma, they may become miserly or extremely frugal in an effort to calm their money anxiety.
-These restrictive behaviors can be harmful, especially if the person is not paying for nutritious food or healthcare that is needed for their overall wellness.
+Financial disorders are similar to eating disorders in that people seek a sense of control.
+For instance, individuals may become miserly or extremely frugal to calm their money anxiety.
+These restrictive behaviors can be harmful, especially if someone skimps on essentials like nutritious food or healthcare.

 Workaholism

-Workaholism is often a response to financial trauma as a person may work excessively to avoid future financial difficulty or traumas.
-This can lead to overwork and burnout, which has serious mental and physical health complications.
+Workaholism is often a response to financial trauma, as individuals may work excessively to avoid future financial difficulties or setbacks.
+This behavior can lead to burnout, which has serious mental and physical health complications.

 Financial Avoidance